maurosoria/dirsearch/native/README.md

 with a rebuild instruction instead of silently using an older native contract.

 `NativeHttpEngine` keeps its Tokio runtime and HTTP clients alive across multiple batches and supports cooperative cancellation.
-Its `scan(...)` method also evaluates the cheap legacy status/size filters and the advanced match/filter options in native code.
-Filtered responses are returned as lightweight events with metadata and an empty body so Python can keep progress and not-found callbacks authoritative.
+Python constructs one immutable filter configuration and reuses it across those batches.
+The `scan(...)` and `scan_owned_batch(...)` methods evaluate the cheap legacy status/size filters and advanced match/filter options in native code.
+Compact status-filter misses drain their response stream for connection reuse without retaining headers or body data.
+Python still owns callbacks, session recovery, and dynamically discovered paths.
 Native regex matching uses Rust's `regex` crate; patterns unsupported by that engine fail before the scan starts.

 ## Source layout